 While this case was brought pursuant to Title VII, other laws extend protections to women who are pregnant, or have recently given birth.
 For example, the Pregnancy Discrimination Act prohibits discrimination on the basis of pregnancy, childbirth and related medical conditions.
 Although this doesn't mean that pregnant women are entitled to special treatment, it does mean that pregnant women must be treated equally to non-pregnant individuals.
 Further, the Affordable Care Act amends the Fair Labor Standards Act to require employers to provide reasonable break time for expressing milk for up to a year, and must provide a place, other than a bathroom.
 The State of Georgia also has laws protecting breast-feeding mothers.

-If you believe that you have suffered any form of discrimination, including pregnancy and childbirth related discrimination or harassment, please contact our experienced Atlanta employment discrimination lawyers at Buckley Beal, LLP for an immediate consultation.
+If you believe that you have suffered any form of discrimination, including pregnancy and childbirth related discrimination or harassment, please contact our experienced Atlanta employment discrimination lawyers at Buckley Beal LLP for an immediate case evaluation.